 “Real names tell you the story of the things they belong to” ― J.R.R.
-Tolkien, The Lord of the Rings
+Tolkien

 While Juliet claimed that “a rose by any other name would smell as sweet,” I concur with Treebeard that “real names tell you the story of the things they belong to,” and one grows into one’s name.
 Words have power.
 They are transformative.
 Anyone who has been exposed to verbal abuse and constant negativity can attest to this.
 The inverse is also true, which means that what you consistently speak over people matters.
 This is why I believe that choosing meaningful names for your children is so important.
 I must admit to being perplexed by some of the odd names celebrities have chosen for their babies.
 I mean who wants to grow up into a Bear Blu, Harper Seven, Pilot Inspektor, or Jermajesty!

-When we chose to breed Comanche Ladyhawke, an Appaloosa mare at our barn, to Nimipoo Grandslam, an Appaloosa stallion with Thoroughbred bloodlines, we had no idea of the scale of the commitment we were undertaking.
+When we chose to breed Comanche Ladyhawke, an Appaloosa mare at our barn, to Nimipoo Grandslam, an Appaloosa/Thoroughbred cross, we had no idea of the scale of the commitment we were undertaking.
 Breeding your own foal is a romantic notion.
 You have a nice-looking mare.
 You think what fun it would be to have a baby to raise.
-You find out that stud fees are not as expensive as you imagined.
+You find out that stud fees aren't as expensive as you imagined.
 And so, you think, “Why not?”

 Having considered all of the above, it remains true that there is magic in watching a new life full of unknown potential come into the world.
 I discovered our little miracle at 5am as he unsteadily tried to find his feet.
 The day before I had had a feeling that the time was drawing near and had prepped mom for the birth, laying a deep bed of straw in her loose box to ensure that the little guy had a comfortable place to land.
 His only nod to his registered Appaloosa parents were faint speckles on his legs and split colored hooves, but to us, he was absolutely perfect in every way.